lamhq/tech-notes/pages/backend/python/pkg-mgm/virtual-env.md

 # Virtual Environments

+Recommend to use [Poetry](./poetry.md) instead, it offers several advantages.

 ## Overview

 A virtual environment is a semi-isolated Python environment, allows packages to be installed for use by a particular application, rather than being installed system wide.